-The duties on legal representatives also arise at an early stage, and apply where the lawyer: (a) has conduct of litigation on behalf of a party where proceedings have been commenced; or (b) where they are instructed with a view to the conduct of litigation where the client knows it may become a party to proceedings that have been or may be commenced.
-There are five duties:
+The duties on legal representatives also arise at an early stage and apply where the lawyer: (a) has conduct of litigation on behalf of a party where proceedings have been commenced; or (b) where they are instructed with a view to the conduct of litigation where the client knows it may become a party to proceedings that have been or may be commenced.
+There are five duties to:

-- Take reasonable steps to preserve documents within the lawyer's control - Take reasonable steps to advise and assist their client to comply with its duties - Liaise and cooperate with legal representatives of other parties - Act honestly in relation to the disclosure process - Undertake a review to ensure any claim for privilege is properly made and its basis sufficiently explained
+- take reasonable steps to preserve documents within the lawyer's control; - take reasonable steps to advise and assist their client to comply with its duties; - liaise and cooperate with legal representatives of other parties; - act honestly in relation to the disclosure process; and - undertake a review to ensure any claim for privilege is properly made and its basis sufficiently explained.

-Preservation documents
+Preservation of documents

-There are specific provisions in the DPS that spell out what is required of a party to ensure that it complies with its duty to preserve documents.
+There are specific provisions in the Disclosure Scheme that spell out what is required of a party to ensure that it complies with its duty to preserve documents.
 The rules require the suspension of any relevant document destruction process.
 Where appropriate, copies should be made and stored.

-A written notification must be sent to all relevant employees and former employees who may have relevant documents in their control, informing them of the obligation to preserve documents.
+A written notification must be sent to all relevant employees and former employees where there are reasonable grounds for believing they may have relevant documents in their possession, informing them of the obligation to preserve documents.
 There is also an obligation to take reasonable steps to stop agents or third parties who may hold relevant documents destroying or deleting them.